nf-core/airrflow/docs/output.md

 Copy of the downloaded IMGT database by the process `fetch_databases`, used for the gene assignment step.

-If databases are provided with `--imgtdb_base` and `--igblast_base` this folder will not be present.
+If databases are provided with `--reference_fasta` and `--reference_igblast` this folder will not be present.

 ## MultiQC